Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 subject to the Neumann boundary condition.
 Here $d_1$, $d_2$, and $d_3$ are the diffusion rates for the susceptible, infective and removed individuals.
 Studying a time delay to account for the latent period on the spread of the disease, we have to consider the following model:

 where the kernel function describes the interaction between the infective and the susceptible individuals at location $x$ and the present $t$, which occurred at location $y$ and at earlier instance $s$.
-This kernel function satisfies some conditions which are mentioned in \cite{ruan2007}.
+This kernel function satisfies some conditions mentioned in \cite{ruan2007}.
+In this context, the term ``relaxation'' refers to the process by which the population returns to equilibrium after a disruption, such as an epidemic outbreak.
+In a nonlocal SIR model, the relaxation process includes both local recovery rates and nonlocal temporal impacts.
+For example, after a local epidemic has subsided, a population may continue to be infected because adjacent regions continue to have high infection rates, delaying the return to equilibrium.
+In contrast, a local model would predict a faster return to equilibrium once the local infection subsides.

 The nonlocal effects and time delay may come in the model when the mature death and diffusion rates are age-independent.
 To derive such a delay model, we follow the work \cite{liang2003} where the author considered a single-species population model with two age classes and a fixed maturation period living in a spatial transport field.
 Suppose $u(x,a,t)$ is the population density at a spatial point $x\in\Omega\subset \mathbb{R}$ and time $t\geq 0$ with age $a\geq 0$.
 Following \cite{liang2003}, the single-species model given by